 Under the conditions of global uncertainty in the COVID-19 pandemic, the surveyed RNPOs undertook activities in various areas to adopt and build OR.
 On average, two activities were indicated per organisation surveyed.
 The most significantly indicated (15%) activity was crisis management (CM), which seems quite natural in the face of a crisis, especially in its first phase.
 However, in second place was inaction (NC), accounting for 14% of all indications.
 This shows the passive adaptation of some RNPOs under the conditions of global uncertainty in the COVID-19 pandemic.
 The fewest indications were made for HR (four responses, 6%) and PL (five responses, 7%).
 Due to the low number of RNPO managers' indications, HR and PL were not included in the correlation analysis.
-As far as activity forms and scopes are concerned, 13% and 10% of the surveyed organisations adapted these areas, respectively.
-It is important to note that 86% of the organisations surveyed actively adapted under the COVID-19 pandemic global uncertainty condition (Figure 3).
-Table 5 demonstrates statistically significant values of $\rho_S$ and $R^2$ in %.
+As far as activity forms and scopes are concerned, 13% and 10% of the surveyed organisations surveyed actively adapted under the COVID-19 pandemic global uncertainty condition (Figure 3).
+Table 5 demonstrates statistically significant values of ρ_S and R^2 in %.
 The surveyed RNPO managers identified PR with DR or vice versa.
 The association of PR with DR requires actions in the areas of FI, AS, and CO.